Dylan Moore Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in the league.
+- The Rangers pitching staff ranks 23rd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have the 16th-ranked team ERA across all MLB pitching staffs (4.29).
+- The Rangers have the 17th-ranked team ERA across all MLB pitching staffs (4.31).

-- Rangers pitchers combine to surrender 193 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Rangers pitchers combine to rank 20th in baseball in home runs allowed (197 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.